Michal-Atlas/DawnStorm/dawnstorm.md

 If one party had been ambushed, every member of the other is automatically `Stumbled`.
 If one is not attacked in a round, he rises up in the Initiative by one creature.

+### Zones

 ### Maneuvers

-To use a `Basic` maneuver, you spend 1 Stat.
+To use a `Basic` maneuver, you spend 1 Stat, though only if an effect allowed you to use it.
-One `Defence/Parry` per turn is free if you have a free weapon or shield with which you didn't attack.
+One `Defence/Parry` per turn is free if you have a weapon or shield with which you didn't attack.
 You cannot use more than 1 maneuver per turn (including free maneuvers) and a Defence/Parry or Feint, unless a separate effect states so.

 **A - Precise** - Roll 5D6 take lowest 3